aws/shim-loggers-for-containerd/README.md

 * Optional args:
     * mode
     * max-buffer-size
+    * uid: set customized uid.
+Value of zero is not supported.
+    * gid: set customized gid.
+Value of zero is not supported.
     * All other optional arguments for chosen log driver

 ## Supported log driver options